opmerking/bach-gen/README.md

 ### Results

-Distributional metrics were found to be unable to distinguish real Bach from the shuffled set (*p* ≈ 1 for all four), and to have a relatively small effect size when comparing real Bach to the generated set.
+Distributional metrics were found to be unable to distinguish real Bach from the shuffled set (no statistically significant differences for any of the four), and to have a relatively small effect size when comparing real Bach to the generated set.
 Rule-based metrics, by contrast, show strong discriminative power with effect sizes up to *r* = 0.85.

 | Metric | Real Bach | Shuffled | Generated |
 |---|---|---|---|